 Note: Each Catholic parish in the world has its boundaries and therefore its jurisdiction.
 The pastor of each parish is responsible for all the people living within the boundaries of his parish.
 He may not witness the Sacrament of Marriage of those who belong to another parish without a written delegation of the proper pastor.
 In some cases a dispensation by the Ordinary is required.

 If one lives within the boundaries of Holy Trinity Parish he or she may be married at St. Aloysius Church if the following is to be true:

-1. A Catholic party requesting marriage must be registered, actively partake in worship, sacramental life, and living out the stewardship of time, talent, and treasure, especially in the outreach within the community, for at least a period of one year prior to the engagement.
+1. A Catholic party requesting marriage should be registered, actively participating in Sunday Mass, and living out the stewardship of time, talent, and treasure.

 2. It is not enough that at some point that individual was baptized and/or received other sacraments or perhaps even attended our former Saint Aloysius School.
 The life of a Christian is an ongoing journey.
 If someone, for whatever reason, has not been living a life of Jesus’ discipleship, it is essential that before one may enter a sacramental union, he or she takes time to pray, study and discern the Christian vocation to marriage.

 3. One has to be free to marry.
 There may not be any known impediments that prevent one or both parties to enter into marriage.
 Such as: previous valid marriage, fear, coercion, manipulation, etc.

 4. The wedding date may be publicly announced after an initial inquiry is conducted by the Pastor of Holy Trinity Parish.

 Did you know that the United States Conference of Catholic Bishops has a website called For Your Marriage? click here This site includes information on what the Catholic Church teaches about marriage, daily tips for your marriage, a parenting and family section, a dating and engaged section, and does answer many questions about Catholics and divorce.